kura52/sushi-browser/README.md

 ## Why?

 When you are browsing the web you can only use a section of your screen.
 Have you ever thought that that's a waste?
-The concept of the "Sushi Browser" is wanting to optimize the screen by simple operation.
+The concept of the "Sushi Browser" is wanting to utilize the screen to the maximum capacity just by a simple operation.

 "Multiple panels, sync scrolling, sidebar, slim menu, panel alignment etc. are some of the gimmicks it has onboard.